The Long War, Part 20 / the retaking of Győr castle, 1598

 The next target was (Vár)Palota Castle where they arrived on 8 August.
 They were bombarding the fort from two sides and the stronghold could not bear it for long, the guards surrendered after a few shots.
 After leaving behind a garrison, the Christians moved to Veszprém Castle.
 The Turks saw them come and fled, surrendering the castle.
 The new captain has become Maróthy Mihály.

 The army was moving on and Nádasdy Ferenc who was in the meantime appointed as the Chief Captain of the Trans-Danubian Region could hardly catch up with them towards the evening of 10 August, bringing 500 Hussars and 250 Hajdú footmen.
 His riders marched into the abandoned Vázsony and Tihany castles.

 Having taken these forts, they turned back on 11 August and arrived in Pápa on 12 August, then on 17 August in Győr.

 This ten-day-long lightening campaign has set several smaller and bigger castles free: Tata, Gesztes, Csókakő, Palota, Veszprém as well as Vitány, Vázsony, and Tihany castles.
-The main army was waiting for further reinforcement in order to launch the siege of Buda during the autumn.
+The main army was waiting for further reinforcement to launch the siege of Buda during the autumn.